• Skip to primary navigation

 Days 1-2: Giza and the Pyramids!

-We arrive at Cairo Airport and a transfer is provided for the drive across the Nile.
+We arrive at Cairo Airport, then meet our transfer driver to cross the Nile to Giza.
 The first two nights will be at the lovely Mena House Hotel.
-Here we will enjoy its attractive gardens, terraces, and fine restaurants, overlooking the grand pyramids at Giza.
-Tonight we will gather for a reception and our Welcome Dinner at our hotel as we begin our journey into Egyptian history and culture.
+We will have time to enjoy its attractive gardens, terraces, and fine restaurants, overlooking the grand pyramids at Giza.
+Tonight, we will gather for a reception and Welcome Dinner at our hotel as we begin our journey into Egyptian history and culture.

 Days 3-4: Karnak, Esna, and Edfu Temples